voidframework/voidframework.github.io/content/doc/core/class-scanning.en.md

 #### Defined interface

 The configuration key `voidframework.core.bindExtraInterfaces` is used to define a set of interfaces for which to bind the found implementations.
 For example, converters are automatically detected in this way via the `TypeConverter` interface.

 {{< newline >}}
+#### Proxyable interface

+The `@Proxyable` annotation indicates that the implementation of the annotated interface is a proxy that will be configured by one of the modules that will be loaded when the application starts.
+The module can retrieve the interface(s) it is interested in via the `ScannedClassesToLoad` variable provided in the module constructor.

+{{< newline >}}